Closeup of small dark brown crochet toy bear and crochet next to light green threads on wooden table in bright room on blurred background

 • Bamboo and Wooden Hooks: Eco-friendly, the texture of which is warm and comfortable, and which lets you have a good grip.

-• Ergonomic Hooks: Specially designed to relieve the pressure in your hand to ensure that crafting sessions without interruption.
+• Ergonomic Hooks: Specially designed to relieve the pressure in your hand to ensure that crafting sessions are without interruption.

 Sizes of Crochet Hooks